State police investigating after picture shows dog tied to bed of tow truck

 Michael J. Gerry posted a photo on Facebook that shows a dog tied to the back of a Ramsay’s tow truck as it drove down a stretch of Route 128 southbound.

-State police confirm they have been in contact with the owner of the Waltham based company saying that he is cooperating with their investigation.
+State police confirm they have been in contact with the owner of the Waltham-based company and say he is cooperating with their investigation.

+“I see what looks like a stuffed animal,” Gerry said.
+“So, I got up a little closer and I really got a good look at it and it was a dog chained to the winch on the flatbed.”

+Gerry said he tried to get the driver’s attention to no avail.

 Gerry’s photo has been shared nearly 300 times.